Use of mobile phone sensing data to estimate residence and mobility times in urban patches during the COVID-19 epidemic: The case of the 2020 outbreak in Hermosillo, Mexico: Background

-In the context of epidemiological models, some types of movements that have been of interest are those that tend to be more regular, such as commuting between two regions \cite{tizzoni2014use}.
-These movements are usually estimated by the frequency of GPS reports in each area.
-In more theoretical approaches, the authors assume a specific model for the human mobility from one region to another, such as adjacency and gravity \cite{kraemer2019utilizing, barbosa2018human} or the impact of the mobility, according to the model, is illustrated under different mobility scenarios \cite{Tocto2021AMM}.
+In the context of epidemiological models, researchers have focused on understanding certain types of movement that exhibit regular patterns, such as commuting between two regions \cite{tizzoni2014use}.
+Typically, these movements are estimated based on the frequency of GPS reports in each area.
+In more theoretical approaches, authors often assume specific models for human mobility from one region to another, such as adjacency and gravity models \cite{kraemer2019utilizing, barbosa2018human}.
+Additionally, the impact of mobility, according to these models, is illustrated under various mobility scenarios \cite{Tocto2021AMM}.

-As these epidemic models consider individuals' commuting, the mobility estimation reduces to inferring the percentage of individuals for each pair of residence and destination regions.
-However, epidemiological models, such as \cite{bichara2018multi,akuno2022multi}, regard mobility not only as commuting between two areas but also as the different temporal contacts that individuals have with individuals on the routes to various destinations during the day.
-These other epidemiological models then use the information on the origin (residence) and the proportion of time individuals spend in each region (including its own).
-We propose estimating this residence-mobility matrix with a model that takes into consideration the individuals' sequence of GPS reports (`pings') and the stochastic variation from the path between consecutive locations.
+For these these epidemic models, the mobility estimation reduces to inferring the percentage of individuals for each pair of residence and destination regions.
+However, epidemiological models, such as \cite{bichara2018multi,akuno2023multi}, consider mobility not only as commuting between two patches, but also as the different temporal contacts that individuals have with individuals on routes to various destinations during the day.
+These other epidemiological models then use the information on the origin (residence) and the proportion of time individuals spend in each region (including their own).
+We propose estimating this Residence and Occupation Matrix (ROM) with a model that takes into consideration the individuals' sequence of GPS reports (`pings') and the stochastic variation from the path between consecutive locations.

-The objective is to identify the individual residency area and statistically estimate the average times inhabitants spend in each of the $n$ areas of interest in the city (such as zip codes and census geographical areas -AGEBs-).
-We produce a $n \times n$ non-negative matrix that describes the proportion of time that each individual with a specific residence, expect to spend in each area.
-The proposed method is based on Brownian bridge process used for animal movement in ecology.
-This allows us to estimate the individual location at any time between pings.
-We applied the proposed method to data from the city of Hermosillo, Mexico, during the COVID-19 pandemic.
+The objective is to determine the residential patch of each individual and statistically estimate the average time spent by inhabitants in each of the $n$ patches of interest within the city, such as zip codes and other geographical areas.
+This involves generating an $n \times n$ non-negative matrix that delineates the proportion of time that individuals residing in a specific area are expected to spend in each patch.
+Our proposed method is based on the Brownian bridge process commonly employed in ecology to analyze animal movement.
+By leveraging this method, we can estimate an individual's location at any given time between successive pings.
+We applied this approach to data from Hermosillo, Mexico, during the COVID-19 pandemic.
+Additionally, we integrated the estimated residence-mobility matrix into a multi-patch compartmental SEIR model to evaluate the epidemic impact of mobility changes resulting from governmental interventions.